Robust Transceiver Design for RIS Enhanced Dual-Functional Radar-Communication with Movable Antenna: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a unified robust transceiver design framework of RIS-enhanced DFRC systems with MAs.
 We considered both imperfect sensing and communication channels.
 To enhance the sensing performance, we formulated an optimization problem to maximize the minimum radar SINR with regard to all possible locations within the uncertain region subject to the QoS constraints under the bounded channel error model.
-To deal with the intractable problem, we employed the convex hull method to transform the primal problem into a more tractable form.
-We introduced a two-layer BCD-based algorithm, incorporating FP, SCA, S-Lemma, and penalty techniques to solve it.
+To deal with the intractable problem, we introduced a two-layer BCD-based algorithm, incorporating FP, SCA, and penalty techniques.
 We provided a comprehensive analysis of the convergence and computational complexity for the proposed design framework.
 Simulation results demonstrated that the proposed robust method could significantly improve the radar performance, and achieve promising balance between the radar and communication performance compared with existing benchmark schemes.

-Overall, our method provides a unified design framework for MA-RIS-DFRC systems, and can find applications in future 6G networks.
+{There are some promising future research directions.
+Firstly, in this paper, we modeled both communication and radar channel errors to be bounded, which is relatively conservative.
+On the other hand, the statistical CSI error model serves as a common alternative for imperfect channel modeling.
+The proposed optimization algorithm provides a foundational framework for robust designs in MA-enhanced DFRC systems.
+As such, one of the open problems is to refine and generalize the established optimization framework to tackle statistical CSI errors.
+Secondly, this work did not account for the positioning inaccuracies of MAs caused by mechanical movement, which can inevitably degrade both sensing and communication performance.
+Thus, investigating robust transceiver designs that are resilient to imprecise antenna placement is another critical area for future study.}

 \appendices